— Javascript, React — 6 min read

 this.

-1class Student {2 constructor(name, grades) {3 this.name = name;4 this.grades = grades;5 }67 changeName(newName) {8 this.name = newName;9 }10}
+1class Student {2 constructor(name, grades) {3 this.name = name;4 this.grades = grades;5 }67 changeName(newName) {8 this.name = newName;9 }10}classes have a couple extra bits (like the super keyword) but for most cases,

 they are the exact same thing.
 This syntax is easier to write, and has a ton of